Michael Almereyda Bio

 Early Life and Background

-Michael Almereyda was born on April 7, 1959, in Overland Park, Kansas, and spent part of his childhood after the family moved to Orange County, California.
-As a young person he encountered the film critic Manny Farber, who became an important influence on his approach to cinema and criticism.
+Michael Almereyda was born on April 7, 1959, in Overland Park, Kansas, United States.
+When he was a child, his family moved to Orange County, California, where he grew up.
+During his youth in California, he befriended the renowned film critic Manny Farber, who became an important influence on his life and career trajectory.
+Farber’s guidance and passion for cinema helped shape Almereyda’s appreciation for filmmaking as an art form.

 Michael Almereyda Career